1. State of the art, project management and documentation¶

 This week I didn't really work on defining my final project idea.
 I've some internet issues a few days, so just tried to keep up by doing the assignment for the week and building the documentation structure...

-This week's research mainly consisted of learning these tools using the tutorials provided and some google.
-It was nice, I'm liking this way of documenting!
-I've decided on a way to organize my files and am looking forward to building this documentation in the next few months.
-Documenting is something I like doing, because it helps me keep the new skills and insights I've gained fresh and actually usable.
-As in: being able to redo things I did in the past.
-That said, I can get a bit wordy doing it, trying to get all the details in, but it's coming from a good place ;)
+This week's research focused on learning the tools through the provided tutorials and some Google searches.
+It was enjoyable, and I’m really starting to like this method of documentation!
+I’ve settled on a way to organize my files and am excited to continue building this documentation over the coming months.
+I enjoy documenting because it helps me keep the new skills and insights I’ve gained fresh and actually usable—meaning I can repeat what I’ve done in the past.
+That said, I do tend to get a bit verbose, wanting to include all the details, but it comes from a good place

 "Consider the possibility of an honest mess" - Co-Star astrology app